vitroid/GenIce/README.md

       --cation 3=Na, -c 3=Na
                             Specify a monatomic cation that replaces a water molecule.
 (3=Na, 39=NH4, etc.)
+      --visual visual       Specify the yaplot file to store the depolarization paths. [""]
       --nodep               No depolarization.
       --asis                Assumes all given HB pairs to be fixed.
 No shuffle and no depolarization.